 LL.M., University of Cambridge (Sidney Sussex College), 2010

-B.A., History (with Honors) and Political Science, summa cum laude, Phi Beta Kappa, Benjamin Franklin Scholar, University of Pennsylvania, 2007
+B.A., History (with Departmental Honors) and Political Science, summa cum laude, Phi Beta Kappa, Benjamin Franklin Scholar (University Honors), University of Pennsylvania, 2007

 Atlantic World; Early America; women and gender; cultural history; history of medicine; disability history; legal history; human rights; Early Modern Britain

 - “Innovative Governance in a Federal Europe: Implementing the Convention on the Rights of Persons with Disabilities.”
-European Law Journal 20, no. 1 (2014): 107-125. [blinded, peer reviewed]
+European Law Journal 20, no. 1 (2014): 107-125. [refereed international publication]

 - New York State Bar